A Quick Tour of the Project

 SKScene and implements behavior that would be needed by any scene in the game.
 If you wanted to extend Adventure with another level, you’d create a subclass of this abstract scene class.

 APAMultiplayerLayeredCharacterScene keeps track of the players in the game, and handles user input to control the heroes.
 It also builds a basic tree of empty nodes (the node tree) to represent the different layers in the game.
 These layers dictate the drawing order of the sprites.
 For example, ground tiles are always drawn underneath the characters, and foliage always appears above everything else.
-For more information about node trees, see A Node Tree Defines What Appears in a Scene in SpriteKit Programming Guide.
+For more information about node trees, see A Node Tree Defines What Appears in a Scene.

 The concrete subclass of